ExperTeach Networking Logo

 PDF SymbolYou can find the complete description of this course with dates and prices ready for download at as PDF.

-The migration of the IP networks worldwide to the new standard IPv6 is in full swing.
-All network designers and administrators have to deal with this topic sooner or later.
-This seminar imparts comprehensive know-how about IPv6, from the header format over addressing issues to the options of application.
-After the course, the students will be familiar with the benefits and improvements offered by IPv6.
-They will be able to assess the effort required for a migration to IPv6 and the demands made on the parallel application of IPv4 and IPv6.
-Hands-on exercises and the application of IPv6 in the Internet via an IPv6-capable Internet access round off the topic.
+The migration of global IP networks to the new IPv6 standard is in full swing.
+All network planners and administrators will be confronted with this topic sooner or later.
+This seminar provides comprehensive knowledge of IPv6, from the header format to addressing issues and possible applications.
+After attending the course, participants will be familiar with the advantages and improvements that IPv6 brings and will be able to assess the effort involved in switching to IPv6 and the requirements for the parallel use of IPv4 and IPv6.
+Practical exercises and the use of IPv6 on a test network round off the topic.

 Course Contents